Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/fork.md

 # Your Institute GitHub repository

-Files you use for Institute activities are located in our GtHub repository (*repo*), and in order to work with them, you’re going to create your own copy of the repo, called a *fork*.
+Files you use for Institute activities are located in our GitHub repository (*repo*), and in order to work with them, you’re going to create your own copy of the repo, called a *fork*.
 This page explains how to do that.

 Git is a version control and general project management tool.
 GitHub is the social face of Git: you’ll use it to store your project files, share them with your project partners, keep track of revisions, and (typically) make them accessible to a broader community.